Skip to main content

 Ge Bai, PhD, CPA

-Dr. Bai is a Professor of Accounting at the Johns Hopkins Carey Business School and Professor of Health Policy and Management (joint) at the Johns Hopkins Bloomberg School of Public Health.
+Ge Bai is a Professor of Accounting at the Johns Hopkins Carey Business School and Professor of Health Policy and Management (joint) at the Bloomberg School of Public Health.
 She is an expert on health care pricing, policy, and management.
-Dr. Bai has written for the Wall Street Journal and published her studies in leading academic journals such as the New England Journal of Medicine, JAMA, Annals of Internal Medicine, and Health Affairs.
+Bai has written for the Wall Street Journal and published her studies in leading academic journals such as the New England Journal of Medicine, JAMA, Annals of Internal Medicine, and Health Affairs.
 Her work has been widely featured in national media and used in government regulations and congressional testimony.
-Dr. Bai received her doctoral degree in Accounting from Michigan State University.
+She is currently a visiting scholar at the Health Analysis Division of the Congressional Budget Office.
+Bai received her doctoral degree in Accounting from Michigan State University.

 gbai@jhu.edu